ralf-br/ng-harvest-jira-sync/README.md

 https://chrome.google.com/webstore/detail/harvest-%3E-jira-sync/imogkeoglmoaghpegcmghjicbdgbahio

 ## Preparation for local build
-This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.
+This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.
 - Angular-cli must be installed locally to build the project.
 See also above link.
-  - Install npm with `sudo dnf install npm`
+  - Install node/npm
-  - Install angular-cli with `npm install -g @angular/cli`
+  - Install angular-cli globally with `npm install -g @angular/cli`
+  - Install node dependencies `npm install`
   - Build this project with `ng build` - see also below

 ## Build locally and load as Chrome Plugin